gelomarc/dd-monster-manager/README.md

 # D&D Monster Manager

-A comprehensive web application for Dungeon Masters to manage their D&D campaigns, including encounters, monsters, NPCs, and loot.
+A comprehensive web application for Dungeon Masters to manage their D&D campaigns, including encounters, monsters, NPCs, and loot tracking.

 ## Features